-ST 01 Support the implementation of the Longford Town Transportation Plan 2023 and associated strategies contained therein.
-ST 02 Comply with the relevant sections of Chapter 5: Transport, Infrastructure, Energy & Communications of the Longford County Development Plan 2021-2027, including Sustainable Transport, Sustainable Public Transport, Cycling and Walking County Policy Objectives and the Design Manual for Urban Roads and Streets (2019) and the 'Guiding Principles for the Integration of Land Use and Transport' as set out in Section 8.3 of the EMRA RSES and the relevant measures contained.
-ST 03 Comply with the specific policies relating to the development of tourism, recreational cycleways and walkways as detailed in Chapter 10: Tourism of the Longford County Development Plan 2021-2027 .
-ST 04 Management of space in town centres to deliver a high level of priority and permeability for walking, cycling and public transport modes to create accessible, attractive, vibrant and safe, places to work, live, shop and engage in community life.
-ST 05 Seek to implement enhanced pedestrian and cycling permeability and networks in the urban environment of Longford Town in accordance with the provisions of the LTP, the Design Manual of Urban Roads and Streets, (DMURS) (DTTS and DECLG, 2020), the Permeability Best Practice Guidelines, (NTA, 2013), the Cycle Design Manual (2023), and relevant national policy and TII Publications.
-ST06 Seek to implement pedestrian and cycling improvements with the assistance of the NTA through the Green Schools Programme and Sustainable Transport Measures Grants Scheme .
-ST 07 Carry out an Accessibility Audit over the lifetime of this plan in conjunction with the proposed public realm strategy and in association with other local authority departments, associations for the elderly, disabled and other community organisations to assess and improve accessibility for all, particularly within and between important services and the main thoroughfares and public spaces throughout the town.
-ST 08 Encourage larger employers within the town and applications for planning permission to establish employment generating premises to develop mobility management plans to promote sustainable travel choices.
-This will include measures to support smarter travel such as the provision of cycle facilities and bicycle storage and shower facilities for employees.
-ST 09 Ensure new development areas and employment land-uses are permeable for walking and cycling and are laid out in such a way as to facilitate the operation of and access to public transport by residents and employees.
-ST 10 Ensure that the layout and design of new developments provide for bus stops, passenger waiting facilities, and bus turning and service regulatory layover facilities, as required.
-ST 11 Support and develop public transport routes throughout the town through collaboration with the National Transport Authority.
-ST 12 Retrospectively provide public transport, walking and cycling infrastructure and facilities in existing development areas to achieve growth in sustainable mobility.
-ST 13 Provide suitable infrastructure on public transport corridors to improve safety and efficiency for public transport users.
-ST 14 Engage and cooperate with the Department of Transport, National Transport Authority, Transport Infrastructure Ireland, Irish Rail, Local Link and other stakeholders to improve the provision of public transport and public transport facilities in Longford.
-ST 15 Support the NTA in the provision of new and upgraded bus stops in Longford Town.
+- ST 01 Support the implementation of the Longford Town Transportation Plan 2023 and associated strategies contained therein. - ST 02 Comply with the relevant sections of Chapter 5: Transport, Infrastructure, Energy & Communications of the Longford County Development Plan 2021-2027, including Sustainable Transport, Sustainable Public Transport, Cycling and Walking County Policy Objectives and the Design Manual for Urban Roads and Streets (2019). - ST 03 Comply with the specific policies relating to the development of tourism and recreational cycleways and walkways are detailed in Chapter 10: Tourism of the Longford County Development Plan 2021-2027. - ST 04 Management of space in town centres to deliver a high level of priority and permeability for walking, cycling and public transport modes to create accessible, attractive, vibrant and safe, places to work, live, shop and engage in community life. - ST 05 Seek to implement enhanced pedestrian and cycling permeability and networks in the urban environment of Longford Town in accordance with the provisions of the LTP, the Design Manual of Urban Roads and Streets, (DMURS) (DTTS and DECLG, 2020), the Permeability Best Practice Guidelines, (NTA, 2013) and the National Cycle Manual (NTA, 2011).

+- ST06 Seek to implement pedestrian and cycling improvements with the assistance of the NTA through the Green Schools Programme and Sustainable Transport Measures Grants Scheme. - ST 07 Carry out an Accessibility Audit over the lifetime of this plan in conjunction with the proposed public realm strategy and in association with other local authority departments, associations for the elderly, disabled and other community organisations to assess and improve accessibility for all, particularly within and between important services and the main thoroughfares and public spaces throughout the town. - ST 08 Encourage larger employers within the town and applications for planning permission to establish employment generating premises to develop mobility management plans to promote sustainable travel choices.
+This will include measures to support smarter travel such as the provision of cycle facilities and bicycle storage and shower facilities for employees. - ST 09 Ensure new development areas and employment land-uses are permeable for walking and cycling and are laid out in such a way as to facilitate the operation of and access to public transport by residents and employees. - ST 10 Ensure that the layout and design of new developments provide for bus stops, passenger waiting facilities, and bus turning and service regulatory layover facilities, as required. - ST 11 Support and develop public transport routes throughout the town through collaboration with the National Transport Authority. - ST 12 Retrospectively provide public transport, walking and cycling infrastructure and facilities in existing development areas to achieve growth in sustainable mobility.

-- ST 16 In collaboration with the NTA, support the development of an integrated transport hub within the town, which serves the county and for the promotion of public transport connectivity between Longford 'Key' town and other towns and villages. - Seek the development of effective cycling infrastructure in accordance withthe Cycle Design Manual along the key urban arterial routes to and from Longford Town: - R198 Battery Road/Church Street/Bridge Street. - R393 Dublin Road; and - the N63 Ballinalee Road.
+- ST 13 Provide suitable infrastructure on public transport corridors to improve safety and efficiency for public transport users. - ST 14 Engage and cooperate with the Department of Transport, National Transport Authority, Transport Infrastructure Ireland, Irish Rail, Local Link and other stakeholders to improve the provision of public transport and public transport facilities in Longford. - ST 15 Support the NTA in the provision of new and upgraded bus stops in Longford Town). - ST 16 Support the development of an integrated transport hub within the town, which serves the county and for the promotion of public transport connectivity between Longford 'Key' town and other towns and villages. - ST 17 Seek the development of effective cycling infrastructure along the key urban arterial routes to and from Longford Town: - (R198 Battery Road/Church Street/Bridge Street; - R393 Dublin Road; and - the N63 Ballinalee Road);